trenner1/trenner1/README.md

 ## 📖 Featured Projects

+### **Vault Audit Log Tool**
+An enterprise grade log parser with endpoint enrichment.
+Used by Major American and Canadian Banks to gain insights into their Vault Cluster Operations.

 ### ⛵ **Open-Source Marine Navigation System**
-A C++ and Python–based project for real-time marine navigation and monitoring, integrating NMEA data, sensors, and dashboards for onboard and remote use.
+A Rust and Python–based project for real-time marine navigation and monitoring, integrating NMEA data, sensors, and dashboards for onboard and remote use.

 ### ☁️ **[AWS EC2 Provisioner](https://github.com/trenner1/EC2-Provisioner)**
 An open-source provisioner for standing up **learning environments** with Terraform and Ansible.